The Price of Betrayal

 The Main Narrative: Betrayal Upon Betrayal

 The assault began on April 9, 1204.
-Despite fierce resistance from the defenders, the Venetians managed to breach the sea walls.
-Alexios V fled, and on April 13, the city fell.
-What followed was one of the most devastating sacks in medieval history.
-For three days, the crusaders ignored their leaders' attempts to restore order, destroying and looting with unprecedented fury.
+The defenders fought hard, but the Venetians breached the sea walls.
+Alexios V fled.
+On April 13, the city fell, and what followed was one of the most devastating sacks in medieval history.
+For three days the crusaders ignored their leaders' attempts to restore order, destroying and looting with a fury that shocked even contemporaries.
+Baldwin of Flanders was crowned the first Latin Emperor in the desecrated Hagia Sophia, though real power resided with Venice, which secured control of the maritime trade routes and the most valuable territories of the former empire.

 Consequences: The Empire Divided